-April 07, 2025 Last Updated: April 10, 2025 by Anthony Riccio
+April 07, 2025 Last Updated: September 11, 2025 by Anthony Riccio

+Social media posts might seem temporary.
+However, their effects can last a lifetime.
 Law enforcement agencies often monitor social media platforms to gather evidence.
 Posts, comments, photos, and even private messages can serve as evidence against you in court.
 Many don’t consider these risks when posting online.

 Posting on social media creates a digital footprint that can be hard to erase.
 It’s often possible to recover a post even after a user deletes it.
 Prosecutors can use your posts to show intent, contradict your statements, or place you at a particular location at a specific time.